Licenses

 - Hearing protection is required.
 This is a minimum requirement, as per safe operating procedures, for using power tools.
 For hygiene reasons apprentice must provide their own.

-- Students must be work ready at all times as there is no specific scheduled time for the theory or practical components of the training you will be given.
+Students must be work ready at all times as there is no specific scheduled time for the theory or practical components of the training you will be given.
+Any student who attends training without appropriate PPE may have admission to workshops refused and be returned to work.

 Study area specific requirements